unmemero/wsl_guide/README.md

 - `tree`: Lets you see the file structure of a directory
 - `neofetch`: Run it.
 No terminal is complete without `neofetch`.
 - `zsh`: The mac terminal (But I don't recommend it unless necessary).
+- `dos2unix`: Convert all files with windows special characters so they can be handled by Linux/UNIX.
 Some additional packages:
 [Ubuntu – List of sections in "focal"](https://packages.ubuntu.com/focal/)